Icon of a clipboard with check marks and a dollar sign, representing a grant opportunity.

 Kickoff Webinar

-MTPHI hosted a webinar on October 6th that introduced the grant opportunity, reviewed eligibility and application requirements, and answered questions.
-This session was recorded and is available here.
+MTPHI will host a kickoff webinar on January 9th at 10am to introduce the grant opportunity, review eligibility and application requirements, and answer questions.
+Register for the session here.

 Grant Application Office Hours